azr/backoff/README.md

 This is a fork from [cenkalti/backoff](github.com/cenkalti/backoff) whis is a go port from [google-http-java-client](https://code.google.com/p/google-http-java-client/wiki/ExponentialBackoff).

+This BackOff sleeps upon BackOff() and calculates its next backoff time instead of returning the duration to sleep.

 [Exponential backoff](http://en.wikipedia.org/wiki/Exponential_backoff)
 is an algorithm that uses feedback to multiplicatively decrease the rate of some process, in order to gradually find an acceptable rate.